 Bank of America, which has functioned as the National Trust’s primary commercial bank for over ten years, has been an investment partner with the National Trust Community Investment Corporation (NTCIC) in various historic and new market tax credit funds.
 It has also made low-interest loans to the National Trust Loan Funds.
 Bank of America manages the National Trust’s Affinity Deposit and Credit Card programs, and has made numerous grants to the National Trust’s community development programs, including many years of support to the National Trust Main Street Center.

-Since 2017, Benjamin Moore has provided more than 1,500 gallons of their high-quality paints to National Trust Historic Sites across the country.
-Together, we have refreshed and protected National Trust Historic Sites including Cooper Molera Adobe in Monterey, California; Nina Simone's Childhood Home in Tryon, North Carolina; Lyndhurst in Tarrytown, New York; Drayton Hall in Charleston, SC; and Woodlawn in Mt.
-Vernon, VA, among others.
-Starting in 2020, we embarked on a program that focuses on the preservation of sites in America where women from all walks of life have made history, from the Odd Fellows Building in Astoria, Oregon, to McDonogh 19 Elementary School in New Orleans, Louisiana.
+Since 2017, Benjamin Moore has provided nearly 3,000 gallons of their high-quality paints to help restore National Trust Historic Sites and other notable landmarks for visitors to enjoy for years to come, including Cooper Molera Adobe in Monterey, California; Nina Simone's Childhood Home in Tryon, North Carolina; Lyndhurst in Tarrytown, New York; Drayton Hall in Charleston, South Carolina; and President Lincoln's Cottage in Washington, D.C., among others.
+In 2020, we embarked on a program that celebrates and preserves sites in America where women from all walks of life have made history, from the Odd Fellows Building in Astoria, Oregon, to McDonogh 19 Elementary School in New Orleans, Louisiana.

 Heineken collaborated with the National Trust on Cities Projects for two summers to raise critical funds for city-based preservation projects.
 Indiegogo crowdfunding campaigns were used to raise funds for Miami Marine Stadium and restoration projects in ten other cities across the country, raising more than $300,000 for needed preservation work.
 The partnership included significant marketing, including in-store advertising, events, and paid and earned media, fueled by the shared desire to see these historic places saved.